openwisp/netengine/docs/source/index.rst

 =========

-**Netengine** is a python library that aims to provide a single API to extract common information from network devices using different protocols (eg: SNMP, SSH, HTTP) and different firwmares (eg: OpenWRT, AirOS).
+**Netengine** is a python library that aims to provide a single API to extract common information from network devices using the Simple Network Management Protocol (SNMP) and different firwmares (eg: OpenWRT, AirOS).

 You can immagine **Netengine** as a read-only ORM (Object Relational Mapper) equivalent for networks.